Dylan Mabin: Oakland / Las Vegas Raiders

 Mabin was signed by the Oakland Raiders as an undrafted free agent on April 29, 2019.
-He was waived during final roster cuts and was signed to the team's practice squad on September 1, 2019.
-Mabin was placed on the practice squad/injured list on December 10, 2019.
+He was waived during final roster cuts and was re-signed to the team's practice squad on September 1.
+Mabin was placed on the practice squad/injured list on December 10.

-After the season the now Las Vegas Raiders signed Mabin to a reserve/futures contract on January 6, 2020.
-He was waived at the end of the preseason on September 5, 2020, but was re-signed to the practice squad the following day.
-Mabin was elevated to the Raiders active roster on October 24 for week 7 and made his NFL debut the following day in a 45–20 loss to the Tampa Bay Buccaneers.
+After the season the renamed Las Vegas Raiders signed Mabin to a reserve/futures contract on January 6, 2020.
+He was waived at the end of the preseason on September 5, but was re-signed to the practice squad the following day.
+Mabin was elevated to the Raiders' active roster on October 24 for Week 7 and made his NFL debut the following day in a 45–20 loss to the Tampa Bay Buccaneers.
 He reverted to the practice squad after the game.

 Minnesota Vikings

 On November 6, 2020, Mabin was signed by the Minnesota Vikings off the Raiders practice squad.
-He was waived on August 22, 2021.
+He was waived by Minnesota on August 22, 2021.

 New Orleans Saints

-On September 6, 2021, Mabin was signed to the New Orleans Saints practice squad.
+On September 6, 2021, Mabin was signed to the New Orleans Saints' practice squad.
 He signed a reserve/future contract with the Saints on January 11, 2022.
-He was waived/injured on August 8, 2022, and was placed on injured reserve the next day.
-He was waived off injured reserve on August 12, 2022.
+Mabin was waived/injured by New Orleans on August 8, and was placed on injured reserve the next day.
+He was waived off injured reserve on August 12.

 Atlanta Falcons

-On September 13, 2022, Mabin was signed to the Atlanta Falcons practice squad.
-He signed a reserve/future contract on January 9, 2023.
-He was waived on May 15, 2023.
+On September 13, 2022, Mabin was signed to the Atlanta Falcons' practice squad.
+He signed a reserve/future contract with Atlanta on January 9, 2023.
+Mabin was waived by the Falcons on May 15.

 Arizona Cardinals

 On June 5, 2023, Mabin signed with the Arizona Cardinals.
-He was released by the Cardinals on July 29, 2023.
+He was released by the Cardinals on July 29.

+Post-playing career

+Following his playing career, Mabin joined the Miami Dolphins as a scout.
+On June 1, 2026, Mabin was promoted to serve as a college scout.